harisont/harisont.github.io/_posts/2025-07-18-bikepacking-list.md

 langs: ["en"]
 ---

-I've just come back from a nine-day bikepacking trip thorugh Denmark (blog post upcoming!) and I'm in the process of unpacking my bags.
+I've just come back from a nine-day bikepacking trip through Denmark (blog post upcoming!) and I'm in the process of unpacking my bags.
 This time, I think I did a pretty good job at packing (as in, I had almost everything I needed and needed basically everything I brought).
 This blog post is mostly a note to self about what to pack next time, but I thought it might be useful for fellow cyclist who want to embark in similar adventures (note that this packing list is tailored to the Scandinavian summer).

 ## Storage
 I have three main bags:

-- my awesome everyday __carrier bag__, __which converts into a backpack__ (on this particular trip, this feature was unnecessary, but on many other occasions I have used this bags to store my valuables and tranformed it into a backpack upon leaving the bike unattended for longer periods of time)
+- my awesome everyday __carrier bag__, __which converts into a backpack__ (on this particular trip, this feature was unnecessary, but on many other occasions I have used this bags to store my valuables and transformed it into a backpack upon leaving the bike unattended for longer periods of time)
 - another slightly smaller cheap (but __waterproof__) __carrier bag__ from Lidl
 - an old __cooler backpack__ which I've had repaired for the occasion and that, excepts for shorter stretches from the supermarket to the picnic table, I pack onto the carrier with a bungee cord - I don't love carrying things on my back, especially on warm summer days.
 In the past, I've stored food in a simple __basket__ with a __smaller cooler bag__ inside.